S/Sgt. Henry M. Luther

 filled the sky.
 They landed at

-noon and lined up near the mess hall
+up in a straight line near the mess

 A Company, on January 5th, was near the Gumain River attached to the 194th Tank Battalion.
 It was evening and they believed they were in a relatively safe place.
 Lt.
 Kenneth Bloomfield told his men to get some sleep.
 Their sleep was interrupted by the sound of a gun shot.
 The tankers had no idea that they were about to engage the Japanese who had lunched a major offensive.

 The tankers sprayed a withering fire on the Japanese.
 Taking heavy casualties, the Japanese put down a smoke screen.
 Because of the wind, the smoke blew back on their own troops.

 During the engagement there was a great deal of confusion which the Japanese took advantage of during the fight.
 One Japanese soldier managed to plant a thermite bomb on a tank's bow gun port, and the crew was wounded when it went off.
 To prevent the loss of the tank, Henry climbed into it and drove it to a safe location.
 For his actions, he received the Silver Star.
 At three in the morning, the Japanese broke off the engagement.

 A Company was sent, in support of the

 William Read.
 The company returned

 On April 9, 1942, Henry became a Prisoner Of War when the Filipino and American forces on Bataan were surrendered.
 He took part in the death march and was held as a POW at Camp O'Donnoll and Cabanatuan.
 Sometime after this, he was sent to Bilibid Prison.
 It is known he was there in January 1943.

 From Bilibid, he went out on a work detail to POW Camp #8.
 The POWs on this detail were held at the Bachrach Garage on an island off Manila and repaired mechanical equipment for the Japanese.
 With Henry on this detail was his brother, Maurice Lustig, and John Burke of A Company.